Learn how to survive a plane crash by preparing before boarding, staying alert, and following these safety and preparedness tips!

 When we imagine ourselves in the worst-case scenario of a plane crash, most of us do not imagine it going very well.
 For many people, the fear of flying might be better defined as the fear of crashing, at least for me.

-Would it surprise you to know my research showed records indicate there was 568 U.S. plane crashes between 1980 and 2000 and more than 90% of those involved survived?
+Would it surprise you to know my research showed records indicate there were 568 U.S. plane crashes between 1980 and 2000 and more than 90% of those involved survived?
 It sure surprised me based on the news reports we see on television.

-Thanks to pilots like Chesley (Sully) Sullenberger who successfully executed an emergency water landing of U.S. Airways Flight 1549 in the Hudson River of Manhattan, New York City.
+Thanks to pilots like Chesley (Sully) Sullenberger, who successfully executed an emergency water landing of U.S. Airways Flight 1549 in the Hudson River of Manhattan, New York City,.
 This happened after the aircraft had been disabled by striking a flock of Canada geese during its initial climb out of La Guardia Airport on January 15, 2009.

 Nonetheless, it’s not something I want to find out for myself.
 But the question I pose today is, are you prepared if something does go wrong?